 Above all, be sincere!

 Your host family will provide breakfasts and dinners.
 You are responsible for all lunch expenses.
 Dining with your host family is a great way to enjoy homemade Japanese food and an excellent time to learn Japanese manners and customs.
 It’s also a good opportunity for family conversation.

 If you have any eating restrictions, you must let KCP know in advance.
 A typical Japanese diet is well-rounded: each meal usually consists of vegetables, fish or meat, and rice.
 If you have dietary restrictions, vegetarians, or those who prefer to make their own meals, strongly consider the dormitory option.

 If the host family has a set time for meals, please adjust your schedule the best you can to accommodate their routine.
-If you must miss a meal (especially dinner), inform your host family well in advance.
+If you come back home later than the scheduled dinner time or must miss a meal (especially dinner), inform your host family well in advance.
 Preparing a meal usually involves a great deal of time and thought on the part of your host mother.